 Let us start off by lining up 3 tables:

 The structure should be fairly obvious.
 Trans has 2 fields that refers to the sub tables.
-What I would like is to write a select statement that gives me all records from Trans where the GroupId is present in GroupTable and where the SubGroupId is not to be found in SubGroupTable.
+What I would like is to write a select statement that gives me all records from Trans where the GroupId isn’t present in GroupTable and where the SubGroupId is found in SubGroupTable.

 This could be done like this: